KlapkovGV/principles-of-AI/lecture w13/readme.md

 In machine learning, choosing between Label Encoding and One-Hot Encoding is crucial because using the wrong one can accidentally trick model into seeing patterns that aren not actually there.

+**Label Encoding**

+This method assigns each unique category a whole number (0, 1, 2, etc.).
+- when to use: use this for ordinal data, where the categories have a natural rank or order (e.g., "junior"=0, "mid"=1, "senior"=2);
+- the risk: if we use this for non-ordered data (like apple and orange), the model might think orange (1) is greater than or better than apple (0), which is mathematically incorrect.

+**One-Hot Encoding**

+This method creates a new column for every category and uses "1" to indicate the presence of that category and "0" for the absence.